DirkR/capturadio/README.md

 You should edit the file and customize it.
 Especially the destination folder and the base_url should be adopted.

+If you updated the codebase, then runn the following command to update the
+configuration:

+    recorder config update

 Run the command

     recorder config list